The Hand That Rocks the Cradle (1992 film): Plot

 Claire Bartel, a Seattle housewife pregnant with her second child, is sexually assaulted by her new obstetrician, Dr. Victor Mott, during a routine check-up.
 Her husband Michael encourages her to report Dr. Mott to the state medical board, which results in other women coming forward with accusations.
-After a news telecast reports these accusations, Dr. Mott commits suicide to avoid arrest.
-His widowed wife is informed that he voided his life insurance policy and his assets have been frozen because of the law suits, leaving her penniless and forcing the sale of her lavish home.
+After a news telecast reports these accusations, Dr. Mott dies by suicide to avoid arrest.
+His pregnant widow is informed that his life insurance has been voided due to his suicide.
+Additionally, his assets have been frozen because of numerous lawsuits, leaving her penniless and forcing the sale of her lavish home.
 Traumatized, Mrs. Mott goes into pre-term labor and suffers a miscarriage that necessitates an emergency hysterectomy.
 While recovering, she sees a news story identifying Claire as the first woman who came forward with allegations against her husband.

 Six months later, Claire has given birth to her son, Joey, and is in the midst of building her own personal greenhouse with the help of an intellectually disabled handyman named Solomon, who has bonded with their young daughter Emma.
-While searching for a nanny, Claire is met by Mrs. Mott, who introduces herself as "Peyton Flanders" and makes a good impression.
-The couple hire her, unaware of her real identity.
+While searching for a nanny, Mrs. Mott, under the alias Peyton Flanders, introduces herself and is hired.

-Mrs. Mott begins to sabotage the Bartels by degrees: She frequently breastfeeds Joey in secret, causing him to reject Claire's milk, manipulates Emma into turning against Claire, and surreptitiously destroys Michael's workplace proposal.
-After Solomon discovers Mrs. Mott breastfeeding Joey, she places a pair of Emma's underwear in his toolbox, resulting in Claire firing him, believing he is a pedophile preying on Emma.
-Despite this, Solomon continues to return to the home secretly to watch over the family.
+Once inside the house, Peyton begins taking revenge on the Bartels by degrees.
+She frequently breastfeeds Joey in secret, causing him to reject Claire's milk, manipulates Emma into keeping secrets from Claire, and surreptitiously destroys Michael's workplace proposal.
+After Solomon discovers Peyton breastfeeding Joey, she places a pair of Emma's underwear in his toolbox, resulting in Claire firing him, believing he is a pedophile preying on Emma; Solomon's firing causes Emma to turn against her mother.
+Despite being fired, Solomon continues to return to the home secretly to watch over the family.

-Mrs. Mott arranges a surprise birthday party for Claire, which is attended by Claire's friend, Marlene, a real estate agent and former girlfriend of Michael.
-Mrs. Mott steals Marlene's cigarette lighter and places it in Michael's coat pocket.
-On the day of the party, Claire finds the lighter and vocally and vulgarly accuses him of having an affair with Marlene, only to find her and the partygoers in the next room.
+Peyton arranges a surprise birthday party for Claire, inviting Marlene, a real estate agent and former girlfriend of Michael's.
+She steals Marlene's cigarette lighter and places it in Michael's coat pocket.
+On the day of the party, Claire finds the lighter and accuses Michael of having an affair with Marlene, only to find her and the partygoers in the next room.
 Marlene leaves hurt and humiliated.